The Bachelor (American TV series) season 12

 The Bachelor: London Calling is the twelfth season of ABC reality television series The Bachelor.
 The season premiere aired on March 17, 2008, and features Matt Grant, a 27-year-old British global financer, courting 25 women from the United States.
 The season concluded on May 12, 2008, with Grant choosing to propose to 22-year-old actress Shayne Lamas.
 The couple ended their relationship months later.

 This was the final season to be aired in 90 minutes.

 Matt Grant

 He was an English financier and business development manager from London and worked at Lombard Asset Finance (RBS) in Cambridge for three years before moving to London.
-Grant received a B.A. in modern history and politics from Anglia Ruskin University in Cambridge.
+Grant received a B.A. in modern history and politics from Anglia Polytechnic University in Cambridge.